 What are the best ways to buy Shiba Inu?

 Once you've set up your account, you'll need to deposit funds to buy Shiba Inu with.
 We've listed out some popular ways to buy SHIB and what you should know about each payment method.

-Many exchanges support free and instant bank transfers in the Philippines.
+Many exchanges support free and instant bank transfers in the UK.

-Some offer other options like Faster Payments (FPS), SEPA and wire transfers, but make sure you check if you'll be charged a deposit fee first.
+Some offer other options like bank transfer and wire transfers, but make sure you check if you'll be charged a deposit fee first.

 How you transact with a debit card will depend on the platform.